jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     def text(argument):
         return argument
-        return 'I received this message: hello'
+        return 'I received this message: 1234'

-  and the terminal shows an :ref:`AssertionError`
+  the test summary info shows an :ref:`AssertionError` for each test

   .. code-block:: python

+    AssertionError: None != 'I received this message: None'
+    AssertionError: <class 'bool'> != "I received this message: <class 'bool'>"
+    AssertionError: {'key1': 'value1', 'keyN': 'valueN'} != "I received this message: {'key1': 'value1', 'keyN': 'v...
+    AssertionError: 1.234 != 'I received this message: 1.234'
+    AssertionError: [1, 2, 3, 'n'] != "I received this message: [1, 2, 3, 'n']"
     AssertionError: 'hello' != 'I received this message: hello'
+    AssertionError: (1, 2, 3, 'n') != "I received this message: (1, 2, 3, 'n')"
+    AssertionError: 1234 != 'I received this message: 1234'

-  it looks like the message depends on the argument passed
+  the tests expect the message to have the the argument passed

 * I change the `return statement`_ to use an `f-string`